 You are also not permitted to take open or unopened plastic or glass bottled drinks onto the ship.
 This includes bottled water.
 However, each passenger is permitted to carry up to 12 cans of loosely packed soft drink onboard.
 This means it's best you don't arrive carrying a slab of soft drinks and declare it's for the family.

 Ships: All ships with two-night or longer itineraries offer the all-inclusive package.

 Fine Print: Package does not include mini-bar items, room service, drinks in souvenir glassware or specialty beers.
 The drinks package must be purchased on embarkation day or a minimum of four days before the cruise ends (prorated prices are available).
-If one person in a cabin purchases a package, all other adults in the cabin bmust purchase a package.
+If one person in a cabin purchases a package, all others in the cabin aged 21 and over must purchase a package.
 Packages may also be purchased online up to 72 hours prior to embarkation.
 Package users may only order one item at a time for individual consumption.